amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 *************************

-For models in float16, we recommend setting convert_fp16_to_fp32 to True.
+For models in float16, it is recommended to set "convert_fp16_to_fp32" to True.
 This will first convert your float16 model to a float32 model before quantization, reducing redundant nodes such as cast in the model.

 .. code-block::